HimejiDev/Ryuk/README.md

 ## Description 📝

-This Discord bot is a multi-purpose tool designed for educational purposes.
+This project is a multi-purpose tool designed for educational purposes.
 It provides a range of commands for server management, moderation, and more, with a primary focus on demonstrating how a bot can be used to control a server, including destructive actions like a server nuke 💥.
 The bot is controlled via the terminal, making it a convenient learning tool for aspiring bot developers and server administrators.

-Please use this bot responsibly and only in a controlled environment, such as your personal server.
+Please use this project responsibly and only in a controlled environment, such as your personal server.
 Do not use it to disrupt or harm other communities.
 It is essential to respect Discord's Terms of Service and Community Guidelines.

 ## Features 🚀